CryptoJones/blogpost/README.md

 See the blog at http://www.cryptospace.com

-To create a blog post, copy the backup index.html file to /var/www/www.cryptospace.com/
+To create a blog post, modify the blogpost.config.json file with the new post subject.

-Modify the blogpost.config.json file.
+Modify the template_incoming file with the post data.

 Do a 'dotnet run'